 Default fault masking in LabView: Coupler temperatures, Eprobes and stepper motor temperatures have been removed in LabView from previous LCLS module testing.
 (Which is not in the scope of this document.
 The remaining interlocks relevant for CEBAF style cryomodules are visible in the interlock cluster at the right side of the main.vi screen.
 If one right-clicks on an interlock in the cluster, one may disable the labview interlock if desired.
 Never bypass an interlock without notifying the Testing Coordinator.

 Default fault masking in EPICS: From EPICS Operator screen [JMenu > EDM (SRF Main) > CMTF Main > CMTF RF Combo > Cavity Ops] (Fig. 2 below): Mask all interlocks under the Cavity Status section except quench, HPA, and HPA Ena(ble).
 Only mask the Quench interlock during the initial ramp up in pulse mode when determining a hard quench limit or while performing Pulse Processing.
 Never run SEL with quench masked, unless specifically told so by the Testing Coordinator.
 The High-Power Amplifier (HPA) and HPA enable faults should never be masked under any circumstances.
 Coupler Temp and Coupler E Probe signals should all be OFF.
-These are left-overs from past LCLS II testing and have not yet been removed from the screens/software.
+These are leftovers from testing in previous projects and have not yet been removed from the screens/software.